Everyone should be able to make a difference through volunteering.

 The Equality Act protects people against discrimination because of protected characteristics.
 It defines these as:

-Volunteers aren't protected by the Equality Act because they aren't employees.
+Volunteers aren't legally protected by the Equality Act in the same way as employees.
 But it would be very poor practice to discriminate against a volunteer.

 In theory, the law could consider volunteering as a service offered to volunteers.
 This would mean the Equality Act would apply, but this has not been tested in court.

 Learn more about what the Equality Act means for voluntary sector organisations.

 Organisations that deliver services must uphold the Equality Act and avoid unlawful discrimination.
 This includes keeping people working for them safe from harassment or discrimination.